Anti-BDS laws: Anti-BDS laws in the United States

+According to Israeli scholar Neve Gordon, the American Legislative Exchange Council (ALEC) "has taken upon itself to introduce a slew of laws in the United States that shield Israel from Palestinian-led efforts to mobilize against the crime of apartheid."
+Gordon writes that ALEC's initiation of legal action to shield Israel from activism against Israeli apartheid appears to be "due to its right-wing evangelical commitments" and to have begun in 2014 with a partnership with the Jewish United Fund after 170 Palestinian civil society organizations called for Boycott, Divestment and Sanctions to pressure Israel to end its systemic segregation and discrimination against Palestinians.

 As of 2024, 38 states have passed bills and executive orders designed to discourage boycotts of Israel.
 Many of them have been passed with broad bipartisan support.
 Most anti-BDS laws have taken one of two forms: contract-focused laws requiring government contractors to promise that they are not boycotting Israel; and investment-focused laws, mandating public investment funds to avoid entities boycotting Israel.
 Separately, the U.S. Congress has considered anti-boycott legislation in reaction to the BDS movement.
 The U.S. Senate passed S.1, which contained anti-boycott provisions, on 28 January 2019, by a vote of 74–19.
 The U.S. House passed a resolution condemning the boycott of Israel on 24 July 2019, by a vote of 398–17.
 Senators Marco Rubio (R-FL), Bill Cassidy (R-LA), Mike Braun (R-IN), Rick Scott (R-FL), Bill Hagerty (R-TN), and Steve Daines (R-MT) reintroduced the Combating BDS Act of 2023.
 So far, no federal law has been adopted.
-There has been debate over whether the laws violate the right to free speech and organizations such as the American Civil Liberties Union (ACLU) and the Council on American–Islamic Relations (CAIR) have challenged many of them in court cases.
+There has been debate over whether such laws violate the First Amendment rights to freedom of speech and freedom of assembly, or the 14th Amendment's Equal Protection Clause, and organizations such as the American Civil Liberties Union (ACLU) and the Council on American–Islamic Relations (CAIR) have challenged many of these laws in court.